In affiliate marketing, performance is everything. The more your affiliates sell, the more your business grows — it’s a win-win, right?

 Affiliate - Valid Referral Orders >= 501

-Tiered commission for a specific product
+Tiered commission for a orders and specific product

 Let’s say you want to set up a tiered commission for your new Bluetooth Keyboard to really motivate your affiliates.